nisaharan/flight-delay-prediction/README.md

 # flight-delay-prediction
-Predicting whether a flight will be late or will be on time using regression techniques.
+Predicting the time of delay of each flights using machine learning techniques.
 It was the submission I made for Machine Learning Engineer interview for Expedia.